MASHRAFI47/MCPITC-client/README.md

  - 💍 **Add Event Segment**: Admins can add event segment for the added events which includes image, date range etc.
  - 🧢 **Add Blog**: Admins can post blogs from here
  - 🌐 **All Blogs**: Admins can view all the blogs but also edit and delete them.

+ To run this locally in your system =>
+- Click the Code button and copy the URL
+- In your cmd/terminal, type git clone (paste the copied URL)
+- Open the cloned folder using cmd/terminal
+- Type npm install and hit enter
+- Type this command: npm run dev (if you have nodejs installed in your system)